 In traditional live migration, the hypervisor is responsible for keeping track of the dirty memory pages, as well as creating a new VM on the target host and coordinating the transfer of the VM state between the two hosts.
 However, one limitation comes from the fact that the migration process totally relies on the hypervisor throughout the entire migration phase.
 Specifically, in order to track the dirty memory pages, the hypervisor needs to record the dirty map, which is kept inside the host OS, translate each address, find the corresponding pages, and make the transfer.
-This hypervisorcentral model brings a potential security problem: if the hypervisor is attacked successfully by a malicious party, the attacker can easily inspect the memory, expose confidential information, modify the running software in the guest VM or even transfer the guest VM to a remote untrusted site.
-The vulnerability of the hypervisor has been well-studied in recent years [14, 24] and we note that the investigation of this problem is not our contribution.
-However, the potential security problems caused by the hypervisor inspired us to design a mechanism that does not involve the hypervisor during live migration.
+This hypervisor-central model, as stated in the Introduction, brings a potential security problem: if the hypervisor is attacked successfully by a malicious party, the attacker can easily inspect the memory, expose confidential information, modify the running software in the guest VM or even transfer the guest VM to a remote untrusted site.

 An alternative is to perform live migration inside the guest OS.
-The migration mechanism can still apply the precopy procedure (like [11] did in their work) as well as others, and all the tracking and transferring work of memory pages will be done by the guest OS itself, not by the hypervisor.
+The migration mechanism can still apply the precopy procedure (like in [11]) as well as others, and all the tracking and transferring work of memory pages will be done by the guest OS itself, not by the hypervisor.
 However, this approach is complex to implement in existing operating system software.
 Difficulties arise in transferring all the consistent states from the running guest OS.
 Inside a running guest OS, the memory pages can be grouped into three categories while migrating:

-- 1) user-space memory pages; - 2) kernel-space memory pages;
+1) user-space memory pages;

+2) kernel-space memory pages;